pa4080/cron-gui-launcher/README.md

    - This action is repeated until the `$DISPLAY` variable is set, then its value is saved and exported.

+2. Create an array of the values of the environment variable $XDG_CURRENT_DESKTOP from each "/proc/$ProcessNumber/environ" file.
+The command `pgrep -U "$UID"` creates a list of all $USER's processes.
+The function get_environ() is executed for each process and

 ## Supported/Tested Desktop Environments